ianhellstrom/rtfd/source/sql/subqueries.rst

 Whereas a scalar subquery returns one row and one column, a single-row subquery returns one row but multiple columns, and a multi-row subquery returns multiple rows and multiple columns.
 Whenever the subquery does not reference columns from the outer query, we speak of a nested subquery, otherwise it is called a correlated subquery.

-For multi-row nested subqueries it is important to note that the ``ANY``, ``ALL``, and ``SOME`` operators can sometimes be equivalent to ``IN`` lists, which is why they do not often show up in production code even though Oracle loves them at certification exams.
+For multi-row nested subqueries it is important to note that the ``ANY``, ``ALL``, and ``SOME`` operators can sometimes be equivalent to ``IN``-lists, which is why they do not often show up in production code even though Oracle loves them at certification exams.
 For instance, ``WHERE col_name = ANY ( ... )`` is equivalent to ``WHERE col_name IN ( ... )``, and ``WHERE col_name <> ALL ( ... )`` is exactly the same as ``WHERE col_name NOT IN ( ... )``, where the ellipsis indicates any valid, nested multi-row subquery.
 In fact, `Oracle already does some of these transformations`_ (and more) automatically.

 Indexes are primarily used in the filters of the ``WHERE`` clause, as we have discussed before.
 This includes predicates with nested or correlated subqueries too.
-As such it is often advantageous to rewrite ``NOT EXISTS`` (antijoin) as ``EXISTS`` (semijoin) because it allows Oracle to use an index.
+As such it is often advantageous to rewrite ``NOT EXISTS`` (anti-join) as ``EXISTS`` (semi-join) because it allows Oracle to use an index.

-Related to the topic of semijoins is whether there is any difference among the following three options that are commonly found in code:
+Related to the topic of semi-joins is whether there is any difference among the following three options that are commonly found in code:

 * ``WHERE EXISTS (SELECT * FROM tab_name ...)``,
 * ``WHERE EXISTS (SELECT 1 FROM tab_name ...)``,